sergeyk/vislab/tasks.md

+## Doing

+- switch to using a standalone queue-based similarity engine

 ## Quick

+- add tests for wikipaintings

-- re-implement the single-similarity page in addition to per-style simialrity page
+- re-implement the single-similarity page in addition to per-style similarity page

 ## Long

+- switch to using mongo instead of dataframe for the data explorer task

+- implement data approval view

 - give more feature options: different levels of decaf feature : need to re-run feature computation on the images, saving multiple levels of features